makrai/notes/jing-2505-melt-emo-multimod-llm.md

   * for fair comparison, we impose two conditions on data filtering:
     * only emotion categories present in the test set are retained by filtering
-    * training data is restricted to audio samples that are common to both datasets.
+    * training data is restricted to audio samples that are common to both datasets
-* Out-of-domain Datasets: We additionally perform crosscorpus testing on the following datasets to test the generalizability of the trained models.
+* Out-of-domain Datasets: We additionally perform crosscorpus testing on the following datasets to test the generalizability of the trained models
   * IEMOCAP [24]
     * we use a subset of the original labels by merging ‘happy’ and ‘excited’,
       * following the convention in the literature to